kitsuyaazuma/BlazeFL/examples/step-by-step-dsfl/README.md

         return data_loader
 ```

-The `PartitionedDataset` class requires the implementation of two methods: `get_dataset` and `get_dataloader`.
+Here, `get_dataset` returns a `Dataset` for the specified type (e.g., "train", "val", "open", or "test") and client ID.
-The `get_dataset` method returns a `Dataset` based on the specified type and client ID, while the `get_dataloader` method provides the corresponding `DataLoader`.
+Meanwhile, `get_dataloader` wraps that dataset in a `DataLoader`.
-This design allows for flexibility, making it suitable even for unconventional approaches like DS-FL, which utilizes an open dataset.
+This design is flexible enough even for methods like DS-FL, which rely on an open dataset.
-If only one of these methods is needed, or if neither is required, you can simply use pass in their implementation.
+If you don’t need one of these methods, you can simply implement it with `pass`.

-The complete source code can be found [here](https://github.com/kitsuya0828/BlazeFL/tree/main/examples/step-by-step-dsfl/dataset).
+You can view the complete source code [here](https://github.com/kitsuya0828/BlazeFL/tree/main/examples/step-by-step-dsfl/dataset).

 ## Implementing a ModelSelector

-Traditional FL frameworks generally assume that all clients use the same model.
+Most traditional FL frameworks assume all clients use the same model, but in distillation-based methods like DS-FL, clients can use different models.

-However, in distillation-based FL methods like DS-FL, it is possible for clients to use different models.
+BlazeFL provides an abstract class called `ModelSelector` to handle this scenario.

-To accommodate this, BlazeFL provides an abstract class called `ModelSelector`, which allows the server and clients to dynamically select models as needed.
+It lets you select different models on the fly for the server and clients.

-For example, in DS-FL, you can implement the `DSFLModelSelector` class as follows:
+For instance:

 ```python
 from blazefl.core import ModelSelector